-1.7 Key 2018 and subsequent events
+1.7 Key 2020 and subsequent events

-The Board periodically reviews the strategy of PSIL and the associated products and services it provides to clients.
+The Board periodically reviews the strategy of the Company and the associated products and services it provides to clients.
 This generally takes place during the first quarter of each year following the yearly refresh of the legal entity strategy.